Leg Length Discrepancy (LLD) has profound effects on the body's biomechanics and may result in back pain.

 Your Chiropractor is likely to use a combination of techniques to help your condition, but treatment is dependent on the cause and your symptoms.

 The first goal of treatment is to improve the alignment, and restore symmetry to the legs.
 While adjustments and exercises may be useful, an orthotic with a pronation wedge under the heel is usually needed for long-term correction.
-In most patients, providing the proper orthotic support for excessive pronation is all that is necessary to balance the functional leg lengths.
+In most patients, providing the proper orthotics for leg length discrepancy and support for excessive pronation is all that is necessary to balance the functional leg lengths.

 Spinal adjustments focus on providing better spinal column alignment, which in turn is designed to help address a number of associated conditions.